|Nutritional Guidelines (per serving)|

 Transfer to glass jars with airtight lids and store in refrigerator or, for longer storage, pour into ice cube trays and freeze.

-Remove frozen cubes and store in a zip-top bag and store in the freezer.
+Remove frozen cubes and store in a zip-top bag in the freezer.

 Note: The cubes can be used directly from the freezer without thawing.
 If you are using it for marinades, thaw first.